Banana Split Cake is the perfect no-bake dessert! It has all of the flavors of a classic banana split, made into a 13×9 inch cake.

 If you don’t mind seeing the layers, just serve it straight from the refrigerator.
 I would do this for a potluck, and place a big serving spoon in the dessert for people to help themselves.

-Just before serving the dessert in slices, drizzle it with chocolate sauce.
+Just before serving the dessert in slices, drizzle with chocolate sauce.
 I used Hershey’s syrup here, since it’s easy to drizzle without heating it up.

-The cake will last in the refrigerator for several days after serving.
+No-Bake Banana Split Cake will last in the refrigerator for several days after serving.
 Just cover the pan with a lid, aluminum foil, or plastic wrap before storing it.

 More no-bake desserts